tekknolagi/tekknolagi.github.com/_posts/2024-03-15-wakeonlan.md

 * Sometimes I leave the house, which (because of NAT) means I cannot easily send the computer a packet.
-I could probably find a way to get my router to notice the packet coming from WAN and forward it appropriately, but... eh.
+I could probably find a way to get my router to notice the packet coming from WAN and forward it appropriately, but... eh[^assistant].
 * I could probably SSH into my router and send the appropriate packet, but installing tools on my router, even though it's running OpenWRT, is kind of irritating.

+[^assistant]: I just remembered as I wrote this that in college we also
+    configured a voice assistant to, when prompted with some key phrase, send an HTTP request to our router, which would then send a WoL packet to our media server.
+That was pretty useful.

 So I need to find a way to get the packet to *come from inside the house* and not from my router.
 Sounds like a great excuse to buy a low-power computer and